 Knowing these effects, it’s clear to see the advantages of including weed.
 Cannabis, with its ability to alleviate joint pain as well as provide general pain relief, makes it a perfect candidate for performing alongside yoga.
 The pain and joint relief that yoga and marijuana provides will make your body capable of performing a wider range of poses – all without breaking your back.

 Spiritual Advantages of Ganja Yoga

 While ingesting too much cannabis can be detrimental, many users the world over use weed to lower their stress as well as help them relax.
 In developed countries, suicide and mental illness are increasing while mental health facilities and access to support centers are declining.
 8.3 million adults in the United States alone are said to be suffering from psychological distress.

 Yoga is able to provide mindfulness, but only if you’re able to fully immerse yourself into the exercise.
-The spiritual effects of smoking are not to be understated – using cannabis meditatively can invite us into a deeper, more relaxed and more introspective state that’s more conducive to yoga.
-It can be hard to truly relax and really “get into” yoga when you’re feeling stressed out, and that’s when incorporating weed into your routine can be a good idea.
+The spiritual effects of smoking are not to be understated.
+Using cannabis meditatively can invite us into a deeper, more relaxed and more introspective state that’s more conducive to yoga.
+It can be hard to truly relax and really “get into” yoga when you’re feeling stressed out.
+That’s when incorporating weed into your routine can be a good idea.

 Mental Health Advantages of Ganja Yoga

 The most widely cited reason for cannabis consumption is perhaps stress relief.
 Researchers at Washington State University have found that smoking weed can significantly reduce self-reported levels of depression, anxiety and stress in the short term.
 Used in conjunction with the already demanding meditative and self-reflective exercises that yoga demands.
 Ganja yoga a stress-busting dynamic duo that’s not to be trifled with.